 14. Restrictions on Content and Use of the Services

-You are solely responsible for all photographs, video, images, information, data, text, software, music, sound, graphics, messages or other materials (“Content”) that you upload, post, publish, display, email or otherwise use (“Upload”) via the Services.
+You are solely responsible for all photographs, video, images, information, data, text, software, music, sound, graphics, messages or other Content materials (“”) that you upload, post, publish, display, email or otherwise use (“Upload”) via the Services.
 L4R reserves the right to investigate and take appropriate legal action against anyone who, in L4R’s sole discretion, violates this provision, including without limitation, removing the offending Content from the Services, suspending or terminating the Account of such violator(s) without prior notice and without any right of refund, set-off or a hearing, and reporting the violator(s) to law enforcement authorities.
 The L4R Rules (which are part of these Terms) further detail what is prohibited on the Services.

 You agree to not use the Services to: